 As with most homemade cleaners, oven cleaner is simple and easy and not to mention thrifty.
 That's how we like it to be here at A Thrifty Mrs - simple, easy and thrifty.
 Or is that just a description of me?

 To start off take everything out of your oven including the shelves.
-Grab a washing up bowl and fill it with hot water and washing up liquid.
+Grab a washing up bowl and fill it with hot water and washing up liquid (we use eco friendly washing up liquid - it saves us spending a small fortune on prescriptions for skin problems when buying the cheaper non-eco versions).
 Take an old long armed washing up brush, dip it into the water and give the interior and door on the oven a good firm scrub.
 Do the same to the shelves and set them to one side.

 Then take a handful of bicarbonate of soda and pat in on (thickly) to the surface, continue until the entire inside of the oven is covered before moving onto the door and shelves and leave overnight.
 If you prefer you can make a paste of bicarbonate of soda and water in a bowl (so it resembles the thickness of an icing sugar and water mixture a-top a fairy cake) and brush it on with an old pastry brush.

 Wipe away with a cloth and hot water.
 If any of the mixture is difficult to budge, use the long armed washing up brush to wipe it away in circular motions.

 Grab a spray bottle and fill 3/4 of the way with warm water along with two tablespoons of bicarbonate of soda.
 Give it a really good shake and spray onto the surfaces of your oven.
 Leave for a few minutes and you should be able to wipe clean the oven.
 This works particularly well when the oven is cooling down - warm but NOT hot.